StarkitRobots/workshop_legged_gym/README.md

 # Adoptation of Legged Gym project for ROS meetup workshop
 This is a fork of https://github.com/leggedrobotics/legged_gym.
 This fork was created by MIPT for Ros meetup workshop.
+Repo with urdf and meshes for Unitree Go1: https://github.com/StarkitRobots/go1_description.git
 # Isaac Gym Environments for Legged Robots #
 This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.